Overview

 Bubble remover or spatula, and head space tool Plastic tool used to remove air bubbles and to measure the space between the top of the jars and the food inside it.

-Funnel and ladle Wide mouth funnel should fit in jars.
+Funnel and ladle Wide mouth funnel for filling jars.

 Paper towels and/or clean dishtowels For wiping rims clean before sealing.

-6. Wipe the rim with a clean paper towel to remove any stickiness or food residue.
+4. Wipe the rim with a clean paper towel to remove any residue.

-7. Centre lids on the jars and secure with a screw band until finger-tip tight.
+5. Centre lids on the jars and secure with a screw band.
+Tighten until snug.

 1. High-pressure canner for low acid foods: Adjust water level as directed by canner manufacturer.
 Lock the canner lid and place over high heat.
 Vent the canner to allow steam to escape according to manufacturer.
 When pressure reaches the right level, begin timing according to the recipe.
 Regulate heat to maintain pressure level for your altitude.
 When processing time is done, turn off heat.
 Wait for pressure to drop to zero.
 Wait 2 more minutes before carefully removing the canner lid by turning the lid away from you.